witseie-elen4010/2022-group-lab-016/coding_style_guide.md

 ###VANILLA JAVASCRIPT##

-The following styles will be adopted for Vanilla JavaScript
+The following styles will be adopted for Vanilla JavaScript (also applicable to Node.js)

 - Avoid declaring variables using the var keyword.
 - The 'usestrict' directive should be used for all JS files.